QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Problems.md

 Fall from height uses Rigidbody, if on vine and use vertical down rb will negative and lesser than the dying fixed height variable, leads to dead which is wrong
 10.Fall from height uses Rigidbody, if on vine and use vertical down rb will negative and lesser than the dying fixed height variable, leads to dead which is wrong
 --> solved by changing rb.velocity to Vector2.zero; in OnTriggeredExit after get off the vine
+11.Jump doesn't check enemy to get point when jump side to side, but check after jump straight --> solved by using Physics2D.CircleCaastNonAlloc();

 ## Cuations
 1.if use horizontalOnVine > 0 in Reaching first time player will get to Dual-Handed immediately